 Rt.
 Angle Club of Philadelphia had a visit from the Information Director of the Philadelphia Water Works, a notable tourist attraction for two hundred years.

 Reservoir on Reservoir Drive

-Philadelphia has a wildlife treasure within a mile of City Hall.
-The birds know all about it, but citizens need to search a little.
+Philadelphia has a wildlife treasure within the City limits.
+The birds know all about it, but people need to search.

 Public attitudes about cemeteries continue to evolve.